jamadam/Marquee/readme.md

 ## Perl API

-MojoSimpleHTTPServer class is based on Mojo.
+Marquee class is based on Mojo.
 You can run your app in Mojo way

-    use MojoSimpleHTTPServer;
+    use Marquee;

-    my $app = MojoSimpleHTTPServer->new;
+    my $app = Marquee->new;
     $app->document_root($path);
     $app->default_file('index.html');